“People who are unable to motivate themselves must be content with mediocrity, no matter how impressive their other talents.”

 The more we value our work – both in terms of the outcome and our experience doing it – and the greater our expectation that we’ll achieve our goals, the higher our level of motivation.

-For instance, let’s say that, before practicing a new piece:
+As an illustration, let’s say that, before we start practicing a new piece:

 a.
-We’re in love with the music, so we deem the value of learning it to be 10 out of 10.
+We’re in love with the music, so we deem the value of learning it to be 10 out of 10 (V = 10).

 b.
-We conclude that we could master it in a week, so our expectation of success is also a 10.
+We conclude that we could master it in a week, so our expectation of success is also a 10 (E = 10).

 c.
 Multiplying V x E, our motivation score totals 100, so we’ll be keen to practice.